play style

 raw materials

-to make an item you need raw materials worth one quarter the purchase cost
+to make an item you need raw materials worth one quarter of the purchase cost

 time